 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dow a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-The Democrats, the radical left Democrats, the do nothing Democrats decided when I'm going to NATO.
+The Democrats, the radical left Democrats, the do-nothing Democrats, decided when I'm going to NATO.

 This was set up a year ago.

-But when I'm going to NATO, that was the exact time.
+That when I'm going to NATO, that was the exact time.

 And for them to be doing this and saying this and putting an impeachment on the table, which is a hoax to start off with.

-If you notice there was breaking news today, the Ukrainian president came out and said very strongly that President Trump did absolutely nothing wrong.
+The Ukrainian president came out and said very strongly that President Trump did absolutely nothing wrong.

 That should be case over.